 Ria is an HR leader in a multinational firm.
 She had delivered on challenging deadlines, running war room like strategies to scale up.
-By all counts, she was absolutely impressive.
+By all counts, she was a superwoman, absolutely impressive.
 But the gist of Ria’s conversations with me as coach painted a different picture.

 “I am desperate for a breakthrough.
 I have spoken to my bosses and I am trying to navigate in the organisation for a new role but it is going nowhere.
 I am at a career dead end –I feel totally stuck.”

 Ria was a consistent performer who had delivered results in her domain.
 Why would it be so difficult to get a new role despite being a top performer?
 I could answer this only after I learned her backstory.

 Ria was the youngest of three kids and from a lower-middle-class family.
 She was average academically but learned hard work very early in life.
 Though intelligent, little Ria never got appreciated except when actively solving family problems.
 In her words, “I was brought up to please others, be adjusting and be nice.”